littleregistry/.github/profile/README.md

 # 👋👶 Hi, we're Little Registry

-We're building the future of gift registry and wishlists for merchants.
+We're building the future of gift registries for baby stores.